hashicorp/vagrant/README.md

 ## Quick Start

+Package dependencies: Vagrant requires `bsdtar` to be available on your system PATH to run successfully.

 For the quick-start, we'll bring up a development machine on [VirtualBox](https://www.virtualbox.org/) because it is free and works on all major platforms.
 Vagrant can, however, work with almost any